GaloisInc/hacrypto/TestGen/README.md

 	* **repeat** number of times to repeat the sequence.
 A value of 0 will repeat forever
 	* **changeEvery** how many inputs to print before changing to the next value in the sequence

+##Outputs
+Multiple outputs can be specified per file, but only one is generated at a time.
+An output can be linked to an input and when that input is finished, the output will change to the next one as well.
+An output also specifies the order that arguments should be given to the java implementation of the function.

+outputs have the followint properties

+- **name** like name for inputs.
+Printed before the output in the .rsp file
+- **args** the number of arguments given to the output function
+- **arg<n>** for n=0..args-1 the input number to be given as the nth input the the Java function specified by the output
+- **function** the function to use for the output.
+The current list of functions follows.

+The functions that can currently be used are as follows

+-SHA1
+-SHA256
+-SHA224
+-SHA384
+-SHA512
+-AES/CBC/ENC
+-AES/CBC/DEC
+-AES/CFB128/ENC
+-AES/CFB128/DEC
+-AES/CFB8/ENC
+-AES/CFB8/DEC
+-AES/ECB/ENC
+-AES/ECB/DEC
+-AES/OFB/ENC
+-AES/OFB/DEC
+-RNG/AES
+-HMAC

 ##Example file

 The test definition files allow specification of the NIST tests for FIPS.
 An annotated